-Anyone can call themselves an accountant regardless of whether or not they’re actually professionally qualified, and this is something you must be aware of.
+Anyone can call themselves an ‘accountant’ regardless of whether or not they’re actually professionally qualified, and this is something you must be aware of or your business can suffer.
 Unfortunately, the title ‘accountant’ is not a protected term which means you should be vigilant when you’re searching for an advisor.

 Experience is necessary, however, you should only be dealing with those who have completed relevant qualifications and are regulated by a professional body.
 Non-qualified advisers may have the experience, but that isn’t enough.